-The Intel® XeonTM processor is also offered as an Intel boxed processor.
+The Intel® XeonTM processor MP is also offered as an Intel boxed processors.
 Intel boxed processors are intended for system integrators who build systems from components available through distribution channels.
-The boxed Intel Xeon processor will be supplied with an unattached passive heatsink.
-It also contains an optional active duct solution, called Processor Wind Tunnel (PWT), to provide adequate airflow across the heatsink.
-If the chassis or motherboard used contains an alternate cooling solution that has been thermally validated, the PWT may be discarded.
+The MP version of the boxed Intel Xeon processor is supplied with an unattached passive heatsink.
+Intel boxed processors do not include voltage regulation modules (VRMs).
+Integrators should contact their board supplier to receive a list of supported module vendors and models.

 This chapter documents system board and platform requirements for the cooling solution that is supplied with the boxed processor.
 This chapter is particularly important for OEM's that manufacture system boards and chassis for integrators.
-Unless otherwise noted, all figures in this chapter are dimensioned in millimetres and in inches [in brackets].
-Figure 34 shows a mechanical representation of a boxed processor heatsink.
+Figure 37 shows a mechanical representation of a boxed processor heatsink.